Tip of the Month: September 2015 – Sustainable Commuting By Bike

 - Also check out Bike Cleveland’s Biking Guide that is chocked full of tips on bike safety, maps, information about clubs and bike shops.
 Here is where you’ll find that 10-minute challenge we’re talking about.

-- Some roads are more bike friendly than others and this information is captured within this Cuyahoga County biking map.
+- Some roads are more bike friendly than others and this information is captured within this Cuyahoga County biking map [no longer available].
 We have a waterproof bike map for the Cleveland Heights/University Circle area, just stop by our office in the Peter B Lewis building Fowler Center, suite 110, free for CWRU faculty, staff and students.

 - Also remember that you can use Google Maps to create a bike route which may be different than the route produced for walking or driving.

 - If you have a competitive spirit consider logging your bike miles with the annual bike challenge, there’s a CWRU team!

 Have fun with your bike!
 Enjoy the ride and bask in the knowledge that you’re only using your own calories to fuel your commute, not oil.